georchestra/mapstore2-georchestra/docs/source/msiframe/index.rst

 What is msIframe ?
 ------------------

-It allow to simplify the use of iframes on external website, an example is communication purposes.
-With it, you can use pretty much the same parameters as for sViewer, what make the map iframe’s URL generation simpler.
+It allows to simplify the use of iframes on external website, an example is communication purposes.
+With it, you can use pretty much the same parameters as for sViewer, so the map iframe’s URL generation is simpler.

 KVP parameters
 ==============